Perinçek v. Switzerland

 Perinçek v.
-Switzerland is a 2013 judgment of the European Court of Human Rights concerning public statements by Doğu Perinçek, a nationalist political activist and member of the Talat Pasha Committee, who was convicted by a Swiss court for publicly denying the Armenian genocide.
+Switzerland is a 2013 judgment of the European Court of Human Rights concerning public statements by Doğu Perinçek, a Turkish nationalist political activist and member of the Talat Pasha Committee, who was convicted by a Swiss court for publicly denying the Armenian genocide.
+He was sentenced to 90 days in prison and fined 3000 Swiss francs.

 A preliminary hearing on the appeal by Switzerland was held on 28 January 2015.
-The Grand Chamber ruled in favour of Perinçek on 15 October 2015, who has argued his right to freedom of expression.
+The Grand Chamber ruled in favour of Perinçek on 15 October 2015, who argued his right to freedom of expression.

-The judgement was praised by some legal scholars for upholding freedom of speech.
-On the other hand, it was widely criticized for overlooking anti-Armenianism and making a double standard between the Holocaust and other genocides.
-Turkish nationalists praised the judgement and misrepresented it as a vindication of their claims that the Armenian genocide never happened.
+The judgement was praised by some scholars for upholding freedom of speech, and criticized by others for overlooking anti-Armenianism and creating a double standard between Holocaust denial and the denial of other genocides.

 Background

-Doğu Perinçek is a Turkish political activist and member of the Talat Pasha Committee, an ultranationalist organization named after the main perpetrator of the Armenian genocide.
-In order to "test" the Swiss law on genocide denial, he repeatedly called the Armenian genocide of 1915 a "great international lie" during a trip to Switzerland.
+Doğu Perinçek is a Turkish politician, activist, and member of the Talat Pasha Committee, an ultranationalist organization named after the main perpetrator of the Armenian genocide.
+In order to "test" the Swiss law on genocide denial, he repeatedly called the Armenian genocide of 1915 a "great international lie" during a trip to Lausanne to commemorate the 82nd anniversary of the 1923 Treaty of Lausanne, which largely established the borders of Turkey.
 He was found guilty of racial discrimination by a Swiss district court in Lausanne in March 2007.
 He was sentenced to 90 days imprisonment and fined 3000 Swiss francs.
 At the trial, Perinçek denied the charge thus: "I have not denied genocide because there was no genocide."
 After the court's decision, he said, "I defend my right to freedom of expression."
 Perinçek appealed the verdict.
 In December 2007, the Swiss Federal Supreme Court confirmed the sentence given to Perinçek.
 Perinçek then appealed to the European Court of Human Rights.